Adoptions With Love Blog

 Adoption is a positive choice for anyone who is not yet ready or does not want to parent.
 This choice, while difficult, offers many benefits for expectant/birth mothers.
 It can bring expectant/birth mothers peace of mind to know their child is placed in a safe, stable, and loving home.
 It also gives birth mothers the chance to work on their personal and professional goals, all while knowing their child is living a happy life filled with opportunity.

-Through open adoption options, many birth mothers can continue to stay up to date with their child over the years.
+Through open adoption options, many birth mothers can continue to stay in touch with their child over the years.
 Choosing adoption does not mean “goodbye forever.”
 With an open adoption plan, you can arrange to meet with your child’s adoptive family from time-to-time or receive phone calls, emails, or letters with updates.
 The form and frequency of communication may be determined with you, the expectant/birth mother, and an adoption professional can help guide you as you determine what type of plan will work best for you and meet your needs.

 Pregnant in Florida?
 Get the Support You Deserve

-At Adoptions With Love, we understand that facing an unplanned pregnancy is a difficult and emotional.
+At Adoptions With Love, we understand that facing an unplanned pregnancy is difficult and emotional.
 The changes to Florida abortion laws can be confusing to navigate, and scary or frustrating to those who are facing an unplanned pregnancy.
 We know that it can be hard to understand your rights as an expectant/birth mother – particularly at this challenging time.

 You deserve support, no matter how far along you are in your pregnancy.
 Whether you are considering adoption or abortion, there is help available to you.